JohnsonLamb/Goblin-Game/Dev Notes.md

 - Added the Bloodrage, Mushroom and Berserk explanations to the How to Play.

 - Removed completed features from the Upcoming Features section.

+- Added scaling difficulty.
+The Red Goblin will have greater chance to appear as the player catches green goblins.
+The time it takes for him to disappear will be longer as the player catches blue goblins.
+Picking up mushrooms for points (after having 3) and killing Red Goblins will increase his speed.
+These will increase up to a cap.